BibleTools

 God is most concerned about how we act toward other people, how we work within our relationships with our mates, our neighbors, and above all, our God.
 Do we use and abuse our relationships with God and other people?
 Do we do everything in our power to dress and keep?
 Do we have a love of beauty along with a love of righteousness?
 Although righteousness is indeed the keeping of God's commandments, God requires more of us in our lives.
 Unless we love the beauty of holiness, we will never become holy as God is holy (I Peter 1:13-16).
 The love of beauty must be encased in a love of righteousness.

 The way of the world is 180 degrees removed from the love of beauty and righteousness.
 In I John 2, the apostle addresses this way of the world within the subject of love.
 Though keeping the commandments defines love, it includes a great deal more than that.
 "For God so loved the world that He gave His only begotten Son . . ."
 (John 3:16).
 Jesus did not avoid suffering because suffering is an act of love.
 He loved beauty and righteousness so much that He was willing to follow the commands of God right to the cross.
-Beauty sustained Him, the beauty of holiness, the beauty of helping multitudes of sons and daughters to be born into the Family of God.
+Beauty sustained Him, the beauty of holiness, the beauty of helping multitudes of sons and daughters to inherit the Kingdom of God.

 Babylon would not do that.
 Those impressed by the way of Babylon will love beauty as much as we do, but they will not mix it with a love of righteousness.
 They will not "tend and keep" fellow man and God.
 The ever-repeating result is warfare on the field of battle, in the family, in the workplace, in society.